 TREND 01: Migration of Linear Supply Chains to Connected Supply Chains

 The distribution network of an FMCG brand is both its strength and a key differentiator in India.
-Brands have relied on an army of distributors, stockists and sub-stockists to distribute their products to retailers.
+Brands have relied on an army of distributors, stockists, and sub-stockists to distribute their products to retailers.
 But retailers have become tech-savvy and rely on online marketplaces to replenish their stocks.
-Brands have realised that by enabling the retailer, they can maintain an edge over everyone else.
+Brands have realized that by enabling the retailer, they can maintain an edge over everyone else.

-More brands will migrate to connected supply chain system to drive self-ordering from retailers, launch new products directly to retailers, passing differential commission and other outcomes.
+More brands will migrate to connected supply chain systems to drive self-ordering from retailers, launch new products directly to retailers, and pass differential commissions and other outcomes.

 Rural consumption has slowed down.
 It was growing at 1.4-1.5x of urban but has dropped and in some cases trailing behind urban growth.
-Brands which had a lower footprint in rural, have posted higher growth rates than their peers.
-For instance, Nestle clocked a double-digit growth last quarter.
+Brands that had a lower footprint in rural, have posted higher growth rates than their peers.
+For instance, Nestle clocked in a double-digit growth last quarter.

 Despite the gloom, brands expect rural consumption to bounce back by Q2 of FY2020.
 Mohit Malhotra, CEO of Dabur was quoted in a recent article saying, “During the second quarter of 2019-20, we have expanded our rural footprint to over 51,000 villages, up from 48,000 villages in June 2019.
 Riding on this expansion, rural demand continues to grow ahead of urban demand for Dabur.”